ruby-dojo/page-monitor-kata/README.md

 # Feature #3

 - Given the app has already saved a previous state for the specified URL
-- When the user calls the app again with the same URL
+- When we fetch the same URL again
-- Then the app fetches the web page and compares the current content with the content saved to disk
+- Then the app fetches the web page again and compares the current content with the content saved to disk

 Return true if the content is the same, or false if it changed.